nanoframework/nanoFramework.Device.Bluetooth/README.md

 ## Pairing Matrix

-The Initiator is the devcie thats starts the pairing operation.
+The Initiator is the device thats starts the pairing operation.
 This would normally be the Client.
-The Responder is the devcie responding to the pairing request.
+The Responder is the device responding to the pairing request.

-*Just Works*  : Means there is no inpt required and connection is just set up.
-If any Characteristics have a protection level of Authentiction then a access error will be given.
+*Just Works*  : Means there is no input required and connection is just set up.
+If any Characteristics have a protection level of Authentication then a access error will be given.

 | **Responder IOCapabilities** || <- | <- | *Initiator* *IOCapabilities* | ->  | -> |
 | --------- | ----------- | ------------ | ------------ | --------------- | --------------- |